tobyzerner/json-api-server/docs/update.md

-# Update
+# Update Endpoint

-Use the Update endpoint to allow resources to be updated.
+The `Update` endpoint handles PATCH requests to resources (e.g.

-The Update endpoint handles `PATCH /{type}/{id}` requests and responds with a JSON:API document containing the updated resource object.
+`PATCH /posts/1`) and responds with a JSON:API document containing the updated resource object.

-To enable it for a resource, add the Update endpoint to your `endpoints` array:
+To enable it for a resource or collection, add the `Update` endpoint to the `endpoints` array:

 ```php
 use Tobyz\JsonApiServer\Endpoint\Update;